SeanNoe/Inversionson/README.md

 ### Adapt the optson configuration file

 The file `optson_config.py` takes care of `Optson`, the package responsible for optimization.
 The default option is a trust-region L-BFGS optimization method, shown to be efficient for tomographic problems.
 The only parameter that may make sense to adapt is the `initial_step_size` for the first update.
 3% seems to be a decent value.
-If it is too high, it does not really matter as we simply compute the forward again.
+Even if the initial step length to too long, it will only result in some wasted forward computations at the start of the inversion until a model update is accepted.

 ```python